fractaldotbox/fil-dataecon-hackathon/README.md

   - `youtube-transcript` for transcript (testing when whisper not in use)

 ### Techstack of ML
+- langchain / openAI for LLM
 - `whisper` for transcript and translation
+- langsmith for LLM observability

 ### Techstack of validator
 - ezkl

 ### Techstack of Smart Contract